-You’re there, at the site.
-Tent up, bed made.
-What’s next?
-Tea!
-We’re going to have a look at some of the different types of camping stoves, and which one is the best for your morning brew!
+Choosing the right camping stove will depend on the type of camping you’re intending to do and what you want to cook.
+We’re going to have a look at some of the different types of camping stoves, and which one is the best for each situation in this article.

-For most campers, a small gas camping stove is going to be the best choice.
-They are lightweight, portable and easy to use, the gas lasts for a good amount of time, and they are easy to pack in any backpack or car.
+When choosing a camping stove, for most campers a small portable gas camping stove is going to be the best choice.
+They are lightweight, portable and easy to use, the gas lasts for a good amount of time.
+They are also easy to pack in any backpack or car.

 Tea, cleaning, dinner, boiling water is important to every camper.
 With no kettle, no microwave and no hob, how do you boil water?
 There are many options – go full caveman and build a fire, use a barbecue, or use one of the stoves we’ll be discussing.